-The PIC10F200/204 devices have a 2-deep, 8-bit wide hardware PUSH/POP stack.
+The PIC10F220 device has a 2-deep, 8-bit wide hardware PUSH/POP stack.

-The PIC10F202/206 devices have a 2-deep, 9-bit wide hardware PUSH/POP stack.
+The PIC10F222 device has a 2-deep, 9-bit wide hardware PUSH/POP stack.

-A CALL instruction will PUSH the current value of Stack 1 into Stack 2 and then PUSH the current PC value, incremented by one, into Stack Level 1.
-If more than two sequential CALLs are executed, only the most recent two return addresses are stored.
+A CALL instruction will PUSH the current value of stack 1 into stack 2 and then PUSH the current PC value, incremented by one, into stack level 1.
+If more than two sequential CALL's are executed, only the most recent two return addresses are stored.

-A RETLW instruction will POP the contents of Stack Level 1 into the PC and then copy Stack Level 2 contents into level 1.
-If more than two sequential RETLWs are executed, the stack will be filled with the address previously stored in Stack Level 2.
+A RETLW instruction will POP the contents of stack level 1 into the PC and then copy stack level 2 contents into level 1.
+If more than two sequential RETLW's are executed, the stack will be filled with the address previously stored in level 2.

 - Note 1: The W register will be loaded with the literal value specified in the instruction.
-This is particularly useful for the implementation of the data look-up tables within the program memory. - 2: There are no Status bits to indicate stack overflows or stack underflow conditions. - 3: There are no instruction mnemonics called PUSH or POP.
+This is particularly useful for the implementation of data look-up tables within the program memory. - There are no Status bits to indicate stack overflows or stack underflow conditions. - 3: There are no instructions mnemonics called PUSH or POP.
 These are actions that occur from the execution of the CALL and RETLW instructions.

-4.9 Indirect Data Addressing: INDF and FSR Registers
+4.9 Indirect Data Addressing; INDF and FSR Registers